 In a nutshell, it is the process of creating, sharing, using and managing the knowledge and information of an organization.
 KM is a very effective way to help meet organizational objectives in improved performance, competitive advantage, innovation, integration, continuous improvement, and the sharing of lessons learned.
 It is a multidisciplinary approach that requires aptitude in business administration, information systems, management, library and information sciences, and media.
 There are many schools of thought and perspectives out there about KM along with many strategies and related technologies.
 With the advent of big data, an aging workforce, and the desire for enhanced organizational learning, many larger companies, non-profit organizations, and public institutions now have resources dedicated to internal KM efforts.
 Without consulting the many official definitions cited in textbooks, I would simply add that KM is about helping organizations understand and leverage their intellectual capital [collectively human, relational, and structural capital] for the sake of enhanced performance.
 Because all organizations want improved performance, KM theory asserts that performance is directly tied to how organizations can effectively make information and knowledge available.

-In general, my job is to fully understand the flow of knowledge and information occurring at the firm and to in turn ensure that we have the right tools in place to leverage these assets for positive outcomes.
-A large part of my job is consulting with teams, groups and units to reinforce best practices.
-Another part of my job is to maintain, promote and research KM tools and systems to ensure that project goals are being reached effectively and efficiently.
-Another component of my job is first identifying and then problem solving the pinch points, barriers and roadblocks that are preventing a more efficient flow of information and knowledge.
-Each opportunity is essentially one large exercise in consensus building to ensure firm-wide adoption, buy-in and understanding.
-With each change, roll-out and process improvement, I help to create instructions, communicate those instructions, and eventually follow up to ensure long-term success.
-As the community manager of our social network and co-leader for our communities of practice, I also identify where knowledge sharing is occurring to then capture and make searchable.
+In general, the job of a knowledge manager is to fully understand the flow of knowledge and information occurring within an organization and to in turn ensure that we have the right tools in place to leverage these assets for positive outcomes.
+A large part of this process is consulting with teams, groups and units to reinforce best practices.
+Additional attention is devoted to maintain, promote and research KM tools and systems to ensure that project goals are being reached effectively and efficiently.
+I use these workflows daily in my organization to maximize opportunities.
+And each opportunity is essentially one large exercise in consensus building to ensure company-wide adoption, buy-in and understanding.

 Centralize and Daylighting

-Once silos of information and knowledge is recognized, my job is to centralize.
+Once silos of information and knowledge is recognized, the next step is to centralize.
 Instilling a KM approach in an organization can be a philosophy or set of processes, and it can also include a set of tools and platforms.
 These tools provide a solution for storage and retrieval, but are fairly useless without first having a general philosophy and approach to information workflows.
-With each “siloed” collection identified, it’s my job to establish the right tool or platform to house the information based on a number of conditions.
+With each “siloed” collection identified, one must then establish the right tool or platform to house the information based on a number of conditions.
 Who is the primary user?
 Why is the information important?
 Can it stand alone?
-My current go-to tools remain: SharePoint, Yammer, and OpenAsset.

 Access and Retrievability